DeanoBurrito/northport/docs/kernel/SystemCallList.md

 # 0x1* - Mapping Memory and Files
 The following functions relate to mapping/unmapping memory regions for a given program.
 These can only affect other regions of the same program, previously requested by the program.
 Regions allocated by the system (shared buffer, and the program binary itself) are protected from changes in this manner.
 Userspace programs can only map memory in the lower half.

+A number of these functions take a bitfield of memory flags as an argument, which are defined as the following:
+- `bit 0`: write enable, otherwise memory will be read-only.
+- `bit 1`: execute enable.
+Set to allow instruction fetches from this memory.
+- `bit 2`: user-visible.
+This is forced on for user processes, but this may have other applications for kernel level programs (drivers).
+- `bits 3 and 4`: reserved, ignored if set.

 ## 0x10 - MapMemory
 Ensures a region of memory is mapped with a specific set of flags.